UnspecifiedLLC/Crazy-Kittens-Game/README.md

 If you choose Yay!
 We see value in high level tests and our test strategy is sound; let's add new features!: [turn to page 8](../page-8/README.md)

-If you choose We're on a roll!
-Let's add a bunch more acceptance tests!: [turn to page 17](../page-17/README.md)
+If you choose Let's work on lower level tests next!: [turn to page 17](../page-17/README.md)